SweptThrone/CSSnippets/README.md

 ## Roman Numeral Translator
 This program translates any given Arabic number to Roman Numerals.
 I can't comment on the efficiency or optimization of this one, but it works.

+## NPC-Playermodel Translator
+This program recursively searches all subfolders of the input folder and edits QC files.
+It removes NPC-specific sequences and animations, and replaces any includemodel
+statements with the one needed for playermodels.
+This one is poorly-written, but it gets the job done, at least for the NPC pack I used.